panditaditi07/search-input-field/README.md

 # Dynamic SearchBox

+# This searchBox is a dynamic Search Bar component used to search Data according to the user's Input.

 ### SearchBox Component:

-This searchBox is a dynamic Search Bar component used to search Data according to the user's Input.

 ```js
 <SearchBox